obadial/flask_api_gbfs_export_engine/README.md

 # GBFS export engine
 New GBFS export service, work with EN data.
-We can accept files for scooters and bikes
+We can accept files for scooters and bikes.

+It's Flask API.

 ## Local requirements
 - docker & docker-compose